Liz Wanless '04 Named Maine's NCAA Woman of the Year

 The national winner will be announced at the 2004 NCAA Woman of the Year dinner Sunday, Oct.
 31, at The Indianapolis Westin.
 This is the 14th year that the award – one of the top honors the NCAA bestows – will be given.

-Tags: Bates Track and Field, Liz Wanless, Maine's NCAA Woman of the Year, NCAA Champion.
+Tags: Liz Wanless, Maine's NCAA Woman of the Year, NCAA Champion, track and field.